One of the best media marketing strategy channels for an e-commerce site is YouTube.

 If you’re going to use paid ads, it’s important that you’re certain that your ecommerce store is set up properly.

-The most important thing here is that you want to make sure that whoever you’re approaching is going to be match for your brand and vice versa.
+The most important thing here is that you want to make sure that whoever you’re approaching is going to be a match for your brand and vice versa.

 This means that you both need to, at least somewhat, share the same audience – even if you do serve them in different ways.